Blog

 The members of Team Envi are Amin Abbas, Rizwan Jaipurwala, Frederick Lau, Nay Minn, Steven Wong and Yi (Joey) Zhu.

-Team Envi is a finalist in the 2022 Medtech Actuator Origin competition.
+Team Envi won the 2022 Medtech Actuator Origin competition.

 Team Sensure